With a vast network of trails on land, lake and river, Sault Ste. Marie is Ontario’s best Trail Town

 Looking for a quick paddling trip in Sault Ste.
 Marie?
 Check out the Sault College Waterfront Adventure Centre on the St. Marys River.
 You can rent a canoe, kayak or standup paddleboard to explore the shoreline and get a new perspective of the city.
 Enjoy a coffee and baked snack when you’re done on the waterfront patio.

-Joe’s Sports is a locally owned Sault Ste.
-Marie outdoor store that has recently invested in a fleet of canoes, sea kayaks and standup paddleboards with a plan to be able offer rental in 2022.
+Great Lakes Outfitters is a locally owned Sault Ste.
+Marie outdoor store that has recently invested in a fleet of canoes, sea kayaks and standup paddleboards.
 Experienced paddlers can rent gear and set off on their own adventure, near or far.

 Bring your canoe or kayak down to this new public dock!
 Complete with accessible transfer system, this new feature to the Sault Ste.
 Marie waterfront is located in Bellevue Marina and features user friendly technology suitable for all skill levels.
 The location is connected to a paved path leading from the car park for greater accessibility.